 This wraps up chapter 2.
 In the next chapter, we’ll look at how to gather data for your tests.

-CRO does not yield quick results.
-It is also not a magical bullet to all your marketing woes.
+- CRO does not yield quick results.
+It is also not a magic bullet to all your marketing woes.

 Go back to the Table of Contents.